AnonymerNiklasistanonym/LudumDare41-DoeffingerCity-Remake/README.md

   # (most likely http://0.0.0.0:8000/) and append the name of the html directory
   # (for example http://0.0.0.0:8000/html-1.0/) to view it in your browser.
   ```

+## Used Software

+- Originally the Java (6 because of libGDX at the time) code was written and debugged using [Eclipse Java Oxygen](https://www.eclipse.org/oxygen/)
+- To create the bounding maps for the box2D physics the [box2d-editor](https://code.google.com/archive/p/box2d-editor/downloads) was used
+- To create the Bitmap fonts the program [Hiero](https://libgdx.badlogicgames.com/tools.html) was used